What Is the Forex Swap?

 Roberto Rivero

-The Forex swap, or Forex rollover rate, is a type of interest charged on positions held overnight on the Forex market.
-A similar swap is also charged on Contracts For Difference (CFDs).
+The Forex swap, sometimes called the Forex rollover rate, is a type of interest charged on positions held overnight in the Forex market and on Contracts for Difference (CFDs).
 The charge is applied to the nominal value of an open trading position overnight.

 Depending on the swap rate and the position taken on the trade, the swap value can be either negative or positive.
 In other words, you will either have to pay a fee or you will be paid a fee for holding your position overnight.

-Swap rates are charged when trading on leverage.
-The reason for this being that when you open a leveraged position, you are essentially borrowing funds to open the position.
+Swap fees are charged when trading on leverage.
+The reason for this being that when you open a leveraged position, you are essentially borrowing funds to place the trade.

-In the Forex market, for example, every time you open a position you are effectively making two trades, buying one currency in the pair and selling the other.
+In the Forex market every time you open a position you are essentially making two trades, buying one currency in the pair and selling the other.
 In order to sell one of the currencies you are effectively borrowing that amount to sell, resulting in an interest charge on the amount borrowed.
 The currency you are buying, however, will earn you interest.

 If the underlying interest rate for the purchased currency is higher than the currency you are selling, it is possible that you will earn interest for holding the position overnight.
 However, due to other considerations, such as a broker's mark up, it is likely that, regardless of the position opened (buy or sell), you will be charged interest.